Impressive commemoration of end of World War II Dutch East Indies

 Mrs. Mulder-Spoelstra recounted her own experiences she went through with her mother and sister.
 She survived the camp, but the experiences will always stay with her.
 Her story visibly touched those present.

 Mr. Van der Tempel, former State Department diplomat also spoke.
 His father was in a Japanese camp and survived.
-He told how this almost literally heartbreaking history affected his life and continues to affect his family, the so-called second generation of war victims.
+He told how this well-nigh literally heartbreaking history affected his life and continues to affect his family, the so-called second generation of war victims.

 Initiative of former mayor Van Bodegom